5 Strategies for Faster Permit Approvals

 5. Make All Requested Corrections

-As drawings come back, you will likely receive correction requests about updates needed to align with building code.
+As drawings come back, you will likely receive correction requests about updates needed to align with the building code.
 Make these corrections.
 In normal times, plan check professionals can get a little testy when they have to ask for changes twice.
 And these are not normal times.

 Schedule Time to Talk